informedcitizenry/z80DotNet/README.md

 ```
 Assembly source text is assumed to be UTF-8, and by default, the output is also encoded as UTF-8.
 The output encoding can be changed.
 The `.encoding` directive selects an encoding, either one pre-defined or custom.
 The encoding name follows the same rules as labels.
 The default encoding is `none`.

 Encodings can be modified using the `.map` and `.unmap` directives.
-After selecting an encoding, you can map a codepoint to an output byte as follows:
+After selecting an encoding, you can map a UTF-8 character to an output code unit as follows:

 ```
             ;; select encoding